fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 - ### MVC

-The implementation of the chosen MVC pattern is the "hybrid" one in which some, that is, a part of the input controls areis also done on the client side to minimize network usage and server load.
-The controller takes care of managing turnshifts, updating the model and managing events, requests and responses with the Client.
-IOn the server there is a Virtual View is implemented, on which the Controller calls methods to update it and submits game requests.
-In turn, Virtual View will forwards the methods to the client using the output stream.
+The implementation of the chosen MVC pattern is the "hybrid" one in which  input controls are also done on the client side to minimize network usage and server load.
+The controller takes care of managing turns, updating the model and managing events, requests and responses with the Client.
+On the server there is a Virtual View , on which the Controller calls methods and submits game requests.
+Virtual View will forward the methods to the client using the output stream.

 - #### Model